Cavity wall insulation

-If your home’s got cavity walls, fitting cavity-wall insulation can be one of the most cost-effective ways to improve your home's energy efficiency and reduce your energy bills.
+If your home’s got cavity walls, fitting cavity-wall insulation can be one of the most cost-effective ways to improve your home’s energy efficiency and reduce your energy bills.

-Most homes built in the past 100 years were built with two layers of wall, leaving a small space or 'cavity' between the two layers.
+Most homes built in the past 100 years are built with two layers of wall, leaving a small space – a cavity – between them.

-The purpose of the cavity is to help prevent rain water from penetrating through the outer wall to the inside of the property.
-However, unfilled cavities also let heat escape and could be responsible for 35% of all heat lost from your home.
+The cavity is there to prevent rainwater from penetrating through the outer wall to the inside of the property.
+However, unfilled cavities let heat escape and could be responsible for a third of all the heat lost from your home.
 Not only does that mean your home’s not as cosy as it could be, it also means you're likely to be spending a lot on central heating.

 Cavity wall insulation normally takes around two hours to install, but this depends on the size of the house and other factors, such as ease of access.